drunz/thunderstorm-auth-library/README.md

 ### Basic usage

-#### Flask

 The following decorator will make your views require the JWT issued by the `thunderstorm-user-service`.

 ```python
 from thunderstorm_auth.flask import ts_auth_required